 A Special Event is defined as any activity or event occurring in Banff which is open to, or intended to attract, the general public and will take place in/on publicly owned facilities.
 Applications for a special event must be submitted to the Town of Banff no less than three months in advance of the event date.
 This is an application/request only and does not guarantee a permit will be issued.
-To ensure complete understanding of all requirements, please read the “Requirements for Special Event Bookings” and the “Terms and Conditions” on the back of this form.
+To ensure complete understanding of all requirements, please see the special event policy and Special Events Standards on the events page.

 Please note; new events with road closures or use of streets will only be considered from October until end of May each year.

 to supply other documentation before a final permit may be issued (i.e. insurance, liquor permit, etc.) Note that

 not all activities are suitable for all locations, and some activities may not be approved.

 Indicate Catering Company dates hired, how food waste will be managed

 Specify if there are food sales, merchandizing or ticket sales with the event

 Provide a sketch with dimensions of each structure and indicate where the structures weill be built if other then a tent

 overall number of vendors, vendor type, company/vendor name and